 Car insurance premiums unaffected

-Once a motorist has completed the course, they will be ineligible to do it again if they re-offend within three years of the original offence.
+Once a motorist has completed the course, they'll be ineligible to do it again if they re-offend within three years of the original offence.

-The best aspect of it is you do not need to notify your car insurance provider and your licence bears no record of it so your premiums are unaffected.
+The best aspect of it is you usually don't need to notify your car insurance provider and your licence bears no record of it so your premiums are usually unaffected.